HL7/PDDI-CDS/pages/_includes/start.md

 ],
 ~~~

-This library contains the logic used by the `PlanDefinition` to establish the condition, as well as to dynamically construct the guidance so that it reflects the data for the current patient.
+This library contains the logic used by the PlanDefinition to establish the condition, and to dynamically construct the guidance so that it reflects the data for the current patient.

-As described in the `condition` element of the section 4.4.1 Plan Definition, the Clinical Reasoning module will load the statement in `condition` element defined in the CQL library, and then that statement will be evaluated by the CQL engine.
+As described in the `condition` element of the PlanDefinition section, the Clinical Reasoning module will load the statement in the `condition` element defined in the CQL library.
+Then the statement will be evaluated by the CQL engine.
 For example, the `Inclusion Criteria` statement in the library below will be loaded and evaluated to determine whether or not the condition is satisfied.
 ~~~
 define "Inclusion Criteria":
   "Has Warfarin"